kehantan/labbook/docs/assays/antiviral.rst

     * :code:`6 well * 450,000 cells = 2,700,000 cells needed`
     * If there are not enough cells, consider seed at another day, or seed less wells.

 #.
-Add 1500 uL of 10% DMEM in each well in the 6 well plate.
+Add 1500 uL of 10% DMEM into each well in the 6 well plate.

-    * 1000 uL of 10% DMEM in each well if using 12 well plate
+    * 1000 uL of 10% DMEM into each well if using 12 well plate

 #.
 Add correct amount of cells into each well.
 #.
 Tilt the well plate back and forth and side to side to distribute the cells evenly across the base of the wells.